 Professor Fitzroy Morrissey

 Abdullah Saleh Fellow and Tutor in Arabic; Associate Professor of Islamic Studies and Law

 I love teaching, especially here at Oxford.
 I teach papers on Islamic religion to both undergraduates and graduates at the Faculty of Asian and Middle Eastern Studies, and am very grateful for the opportunity to teach the subject through primary sources in the original languages – a tradition that Oxford has done well to preserve.
-I also supervise graduate students working on Sufism, Islamic law, and modern Islamic thought, and am happy to receive enquiries from prospective students looking to develop research projects in these areas.
+I also supervise graduate students working on Sufism, Shiʿism, Islamic law, Christian-Muslim-Jewish relations, and modern Islamic thought, and am happy to receive enquiries from prospective students looking to develop research projects in these areas.
+As Tutor in Arabic at Pembroke, I am responsible (together with Prof. Nicolai Sinai) for supporting and supervising the progress of Pembroke undergraduates reading Arabic, Persian, Turkish, and Hebrew.

 I am a consultant editor of The Journal of Islamic Studies, and a member of the editorial advisory board of The Maghreb Review, the advisory board of the Oxford Interfaith Forum’s Philosophy in Interfaith Contexts programme, and the academic advisory body of the Oxford Pakistan Programme.
-I am a Quondam Fellow of All Souls College.
+I am a Quondam Fellow of All Souls College and a Pembroke alumnus.

+Professor Fitzroy Morrissey